kquinsland/hidrate-spark-qi-charging/README.md

 #### drill location

 > **Note**
 > This photo shows the midframe separate from the bottom of the puck.
-Keep them together when you do the drill.
-The **exact** location of the hole is not as important as the general area.
-Use the photograph for guidance - the hole should be drilled close to the `+` shaped feature as shown; if you're off my a few mm, everything will still work.
+Keep them together when you drill the hole!
+Use the photograph for guidance - the hole should be drilled close to the `+` shaped feature as shown; if you're off my a few mm, everything should still work.

 ![dc wire drill location](./photos/assembly/assy16_drill_location_annotated.jpg)